Banksia Park Primary School

 Homework

 The most important benefit for homework in the Primary School is the opportunity it provides for children to share their learning with parents.
 It also provides a means for children to accept responsibility for some learning outside the classroom, particularly in the upper grades.
 It loses value when it becomes a tedious chore without relevance to the child.
 Homework is not intended as a imposition but rather as an indication to children that learning is a whole-of-life process.
+Homework reinforces learning that has occurred in the classroom, homework will never be 'new learning'

 back to top